 Those students who are in receipt of Free School Meals, or who have had Free School Meals in the last 6 years, are eligible for support with this Premium, as are students who are currently in care.

-Mr Hurley has oversight of our Pupil Premium students and his aims are to:
+Mr Keep has oversight of our Pupil Premium students and his aims are to:

 - Provide additional educational support to improve the progress and to raise the standard of achievement for these pupils